 If you are travelling with a puppy, it needs to be at least eight weeks old, weaned from its mother and able to eat on its own.

 Dogs that are specifically trained to assist disabled passengers are carried free of charge in the cabin on all our flights.
-If you are travelling with a guide dog, hearing dog, seeing eye dog or service dog, please let us know at least 48 hours before departure.
+You can find further information about travelling with an assistance dog here.

 Making a booking

-Normally we can accept two pets in the cabin and two in the hold for one flight.
-However, the aircraft type, weather in the destination or allergic passengers on the flight may limit the number of pets.
+We recommend booking your journey well in advance.
+We can usually accept two pets in the cabin and two in the hold for one flight.
+However, the aircraft type, whether in the destination or allergic passengers on the flight may limit the number of pets.

 Documents, vaccination and quarantines